wah2pro/WallOfRetards/README.md

-# WallOfRetards
+# Wall Of Retards

-cool scammers that are scaryyy
+Exposing scammers and just a bunch of tards.